kgillibrand/Module-Signing-Script/README.md

 This is a personal project that's now released.

 #Usage
-- -h: Show help.
-- modulesFile: JSON file that describes the modules to sign and the directory they are contained in.
+- modulesFile: Mandatory first positional argument.
+JSON file that describes the modules to sign and the directory they are contained in.
 See below for the layout.
-- privateKeyFile: Mandatory first positional argument.
+- privateKeyFile: Mandatory second positional argument.
 Your private key file for signing the modules.
-- publicKeyFile: Mandatory second positional argument.
+- publicKeyFile: Mandatory third positional argument.
 Your public key file for signing the modules.
+- -h: Show help.
 - -debug/--debug: Display extra information for debugging

 #Preparation